martinduke/connect-other/draft-ietf-masque-ports-only.md

 The HTTP CONNECT method (section 4.3.6 of {{?RFC7231}}) has long provided a means of tunneling a TCP connection over an HTTP stream.
-The CONNECT-UDP method {{!I-D.ietf-masque-connect-udp}} extends this capability to include UDP datagrams over a stream.
+The CONNECT-UDP method {{!CONNECTUDP}} extends this capability to include UDP datagrams over a stream.

-As the CONNECT-UDP method delivers discrete datagrams to each endpoint, it can extend conceptually to any packetized protocol.
-The PortsOnly Header field allows a CONNECT-UDP proxy to tunnel packets with non-TCP, non-UDP protocol numbers, as long as the corresponding protocol meets minimal formatting requirements.
+As CONNECT-UDP delivers discrete datagrams to each endpoint, it can extend conceptually to any packetized protocol.
+The Other-Transport extension allows a CONNECT-UDP proxy to tunnel packets with non-TCP, non-UDP protocol numbers, as long as the corresponding protocol meets minimal formatting requirements.

 Specifically, any protocol header where the first four octets encode the source and destination ports can be tunneled using this framework.
 The client and proxy include all other protocol header information in the datagrams delivered over the tunnel.

-The PortsOnly Header Field is defined in accordance with
-{{!I-D.ietf-httpbis-header-structure}} to improve the safety of using and processing this field.
+For example, 33 (DCCP, {{?RFC4330}}); 132 (SCTP, {{?RFC4960}}); and 136 (UDPLite, {{?RFC3828}}) would all be valid candidates for Other-Transport.

+In principle, TCP can be proxied using this extension as well.
+This might provide advantages over traditional HTTP CONNECT if the client's TCP implementation has features lacking at the proxy.

 ## Conventions and Definitions {#conventions}